 - Email imported by the mail importer is not in my Inbox

-If you receive an email from another account (meaning you have email importing enabled and the email isn't in your Inbox), the filters don't apply.
+If you receive an email from another account of yours (meaning you have email importing enabled, and the email isn't in your Inbox), the filters don't apply.

 Email messages are deleted or sorted into folders automatically